Davidyz/VectorCode/docs/cli.md

 `VECTORCODE_LOG_LEVEL` variable to one of `ERROR`, `WARN` (`WARNING`), `INFO` or `DEBUG`.
 For the CLI that you interact with in your shell, this will output logs to `STDERR` and write a log file to `~/.local/share/vectorcode/logs/`.
-For LSP and MCP servers, because `STDIO` is used for the RPC, only the log file will be written.
+For LSP and MCP servers, because `STDIO` is used for the RPC, the logs will only be written to the log file, not `STDERR`.

 For example:
 ```bash
 VECTORCODE_LOG_LEVEL=INFO vectorcode vectorise file1.py file2.lua
 ```

+> Depending on the MCP/LSP client implementation, you may need to take extra
+> steps to make sure the environment variables are captured by VectorCode.

 ## Shell Completion